Back To Search Results

 Introduction

 Apart from valvular aortic stenosis, a small aortic root presents a significant challenge in treating aortic stenosis.
-Root enlargement is necessary to accommodate an appropriately sized prosthetic valve.
+Root enlargement is necessary to accommodate a prosthetic valve of the appropriate size.
 Several techniques have been described for managing the small aortic root, including posterior enlargement methods such as the Nicks, Manougian, and Nunez procedures.
-The Konno-Rastan procedure, an anterior root enlargement technique, allows for maximal widening of the aortic and subvalvular regions; this has been incorporated into or modified as a standalone approach for addressing complex left ventricular outflow tract lesions.
+The Konno-Rastan procedure, an anterior root enlargement technique, enables the maximal widening of the aortic and subvalvular regions; this approach has been incorporated or modified as a standalone method for addressing complex left ventricular outflow tract (LVOT) lesions.

 Anatomy and Physiology